Midway II Solar Project: A Successful Project Based on Leadership and Teamwork

 Trimark’s T1-S SCADA system provides control for connect/disconnect, curtailment, power factor and automatic voltage regulation, including integrated cap bank operations.
 Collectively these functions support delivery of stable power at the point of interconnection.
-The plant SCADA also historizes data for reports, alerts and alarms, and provides secure data integration with First Solar’s fleet-wide maintenance system.
+The plant SCADA also historizes data for reports, alerts and alarms, and provides secure data integration with the fleet-wide maintenance system.

-In addition to plant controls, Trimark’s contract included providing, installing, configuring and commissioning revenue metering, switches to connect all intelligent devices to the fiber network, two meteorological stations, and a head-end network package with NERC-CIP security features.
+In addition to plant controls, Trimark’s contract included providing, installing, configuring and commissioning revenue metering, switches to connect all intelligent devices to the fiber network, two meteorological stations, and a head-end network package with NERC CIP security features.

 Midway II was brought to COD by Solar Frontier Americas before being sold to Dominion Resources Inc. Blattner Energy was the EPC responsible for managing construction.
 The resource has a 25-year power purchase agreement (PPA) with the Imperial Irrigation District (IID).
-First Solar is contracted to operate the site for Dominion.

 While every project has its challenges, the things that elevate well-executed projects like Midway II above others is often directly linked to project leadership.

 “Blattner did a fantastic job as the EPC,” said Dan Brockhaus, Trimark’s Project Manager.
 “It’s a privilege to participate on a project where excellence is the standard and true teamwork is the norm.”